Also known as: flying lunge, assisted split lunge, toe-grip lunge, rear-foot touch lunge, assisted single-leg lunge

 How to Do Airborne Lunge Assisted

-- Hinge and descend: Hinge at the hips and bend the front knee, driving it over the toes; control the descent until the back toe or ankle lightly contacts the floor.
+- Hinge and descend: Hinge at the hips and bend the front knee, drive the knee over the toes and avoid letting it collapse inward.

-- Drive up: Push through the ball of the front foot, fully extend the hip, drive the back knee forward and squeeze the glutes to return to standing.
+- Drive to standing: Push through the ball of the front foot, extend the hip, drive the rear knee forward and squeeze glute at the top.

 Muscle Groups